 Call Us TODAY on 020 3588 4240

-If you’ve exhaustively chased a customer and there’s still no sign of payment, it’s time to consider the possible legal action you can take.
-Sometimes, there’s simply no choice but to escalate the situation further to ‘encourage’ a customer to pay.
+If you’ve chased a customer exhaustively with no sign of payment, it may be time to consider legal action involving a bailiff or debt collector.
+Sometimes, there’s no choice but to escalate the situation to further ‘encourage’ payment.

 There are no excuses for failing to make a payment.
 But there are cases when a customer becomes insolvent and simply doesn’t have the money to pay.
 In that case, you should use the services of a debt collection agency or a bailiff to recover what is rightfully yours.